Thwarting Code-Reuse and Side-Channel Attacks in Embedded Systems: Abstract

 \section{Abstract}

-Nowadays, embedded devices are increasingly present in everyday life, often controlling and processing critical information.
-For this reason, these devices make use of cryptographic protocols.
-However, embedded devices are particularly vulnerable to attackers seeking to hijack their operation and extract sensitive information. \acfp{CRA} can steer the execution of a program to malicious outcomes leveraging existing on-board code without direct access to the device memory.
+Embedded devices are increasingly present in our everyday life.
+They often process critical information, and hence, rely on cryptographic protocols to achieve security.
+However, embedded devices remain particularly vulnerable to attackers seeking to hijack their operation and extract sensitive information by exploiting side channels and code reuse. \acfp{CRA} can steer the execution of a program to malicious outcomes, altering existing on-board code without direct access to the device memory.
 Moreover, \acfp{SCA} may reveal secret information to the attacker based on mere observation of the device.
-In this paper, we are particularly concerned with thwarting \acp{CRA} and \acp{SCA} against embedded devices, while taking into account their resource limitations.
+Thwarting \acp{CRA} and \acp{SCA} against embedded devices is especially challenging because embedded devices are usually resource constrained.
 Fine-grained code diversification can hinder \acp{CRA} by introducing uncertainty to the binary code; while software mechanisms can thwart timing or power \acp{SCA}.
 The resilience to either attack may come at the price of the overall efficiency.
 Moreover, a unified approach that preserves these mitigations against both \acp{CRA} and \acp{SCA} is not available.
-This is the main novelty and contribution of our approach, \acf{SecDivCon}; a combinatorial compiler-based approach that combines software diversification against \acp{CRA} with software mitigations against \acp{SCA}. \ac{SecDivCon} restricts the performance overhead introduced by the generated code that thwarts the attacks, offering a secure-by-design control on the performance-security trade-off.
+In this paper, we propose a novel \acf{SecDivCon} approach that tackles this challenge.
+SecDivCon is a combinatorial compiler-based approach that combines software diversification against \acp{CRA} with software mitigations against \acp{SCA}. \ac{SecDivCon} restricts the performance overhead introduced by the generated code that thwarts the attacks and hence, offers a secure-by-design approach enabling control over the performance-security trade-off.
 Our experiments, using 16 benchmark programs, show that \ac{SCA}-aware diversification is effective against \acp{CRA}, while preserving \ac{SCA} mitigation properties at a low, controllable overhead.
 Given the combinatorial nature of our approach, \ac{SecDivCon} is suitable for small, performance-critical functions that are sensitive to \acp{SCA}. \ac{SecDivCon} may be used as a building block to whole-program code diversification or in a re-randomization scheme of cryptographic code.